 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Shreveport.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
-As warm as it may be outside, your air conditioner can actually become frozen.
+Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
+As hot as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
-Continue reading this post to find out why an air conditioner freezes and if you should schedule air conditioner service to address the problem.
+Continue reading this post to find out why this happens and if you should schedule air conditioner service to address the problem.

-If your air conditioner becomes frozen, the area to focus on is the evaporator coil within the condenser unit.
-There are two possible reasons the coil may freeze.
+If your air conditioner freezes up, the culprit is the evaporator coil within the condenser unit.
+There are two possible reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the space than it can handle and therefore frost starts to build up on the system and slow the process even more.
-Eventually the frozen water can cause damage to the components of the system.
+The system is trying to force more cold air through the space than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
+Eventually the frozen water may cause damage to the key parts of the air conditioner.

-If this is not the case, a frozen AC may be due to a low level of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to properly push the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a lack of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to adequately move the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
 Ensure your air filters are clean and all the registers and vents are free of debris.